fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 # Tutorial

 This tutorial explains the basic usage of the main components of ConleyDynamics.
-It is not meant to be exhaustive, since more details will be provided in the more indiviualized sections.
+It is not meant to be exhaustive, and more details will be provided in the more indiviualized sections.
 Also, precise mathematical definitions will be delayed until then.
 The presented examples are taken from the papers [batko:etal:20a](@cite) and [mrozek:wanner:p21a](@cite), with minor modifications.